paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/2009-05-09-le_corbusier.markdown

 ---
 layout: entry
-title: Le Corbusier, The Art of Architecture
+title: Le Corbusier - The Art of Architecture
 date: '2009-05-09 22:12:38 +0100'
 location: Littlehampton, England
 excerpt: Yesterday I went to see the Le Corbusier exhibition, currently showing at the Barbican Art Gallery in London.